kircherlab/CADD-SV/README.md

 conda env create -n run.caddsv --file environment.yaml
 ```

-The conda environment (`envs/SV.yml`) containing all packages and tools to make CADD-SV run will be installed automatically during the first run only.
+The second conda environment (`envs/SV.yml`), containing all packages and tools to run CADD-SV, will be installed automatically during the first run.
 This can take some time.

 ### Annotations

 CADD-SV depends on various annotations to provide the model with its necessary input features.
 CADD-SV automatically retrieves and transforms these annotations (see Snakefile) and combines them in bed-format at `/desired-sv-set/matrix.bed`

 Annotations can be downloaded and expanded individually.
-However, to run CADD-SV as desired and to minimize runtime and memory failures use the annotation sets as stored at https://kircherlab.bihealth.org/download/CADD-SV/
+However, to run CADD-SV with the pre-trained model and to minimize runtime and memory failures use the annotation sets as stored at https://kircherlab.bihealth.org/download/CADD-SV/

 ```bash
 wget https://kircherlab.bihealth.org/download/CADD-SV/v1.0/dependencies.tar.gz